 Justin was very excited to be Number 1 but we cannot condone his decision to graffiti that lovely white wall.

 We then have to go back a decade to find another example: the King of rock n' roll himself Elvis Presley in 2005, when reissues of Jailhouse Rock and One Night/I Got Stung hit Number 1 in succession (click here to see the chart from that week).

 Before that, John Lennon's Imagine was replaced at the top with his track Woman in February 1981, just weeks after his untimely death.

 The first act to achieve the feat in UK chart history was The Beatles in December 1963, with She Loves You and I Want To Hold Your Hand.

-Replacing yourself at the top of the Official Albums Chart is slightly more common, but just barely.
+Replacing yourself at the top of the Official Albums Chart is slightly rarer, with it only happening on six occasions.
 In February 2016, David Bowie's final studio album Blackstar get knocked off the summit by his 2002 retrospective Best Of Bowie following his passing the previous month.